Recover Faster and Stop Side Stitches

 Alveoli Re-inflation

 During intense exercise, some of the 500 million tiny air sacs in your lungs collapse.
-The double inhale—especially the second 'top-up' breath—pops these alveoli open, immediately improving oxygen intake and CO₂ offload.
+The double inhale, especially the second 'top-up' breath, pops these alveoli open, immediately improving oxygen intake and CO₂ offload.

 Rapid Heart Rate Reduction

 Stanford research found that the physiological sigh brings heart rate down faster than box breathing or meditation.
-The long exhale is key—it activates the vagus nerve and triggers the parasympathetic 'rest and digest' response.
+The long exhale is key.
+It activates the vagus nerve and triggers the parasympathetic 'rest and digest' response.

 Step-by-Step